McGeorge Bundy: National Security Advisor and Vietnam War

 On 21 June 1965, the television debate was aired live under the title Vietnam Dialogue: Mr. Bundy and the Professors with Eric Sevareid as the moderator.
 During the debate, Bundy accused Morgenthau of being a defeatist and pessimist, citing his 1961 statement that Laos was destined to go Communist, which led Morgenthau to reply: "I may have been dead wrong on Laos, but it doesn't mean I am dead wrong on Vietnam".
 Bundy then brought up a statement Morgenthau made in 1956, praising President Diem of South Vietnam for creating a "miracle".
 Bundy was generally considered to have won the debate, but Johnson was still furious with him, and Bundy privately conceded that his time as National Security Adviser was coming to a close.
 Johnson instructed Moyers to terminate Bundy, who upon being told he was fired, stated "Again?" and went back to work.
 Though Johnson kept changing his mind about sacking him, Bundy could see his time at the White House was limited, and he contacted Nathan Pusey, the president of Harvard, asking if he could return to academia.

 In June 1965, Bundy advised Johnson not to step up the bombing in response to the execution by the Viet Cong of an American POW, Sergeant Harold Bennett, warning that this would mean in a certain sense losing control of the level of the bombing: such a precedent would mean the United States would have to step up the bombing in the event of future atrocities.
 However, Bundy told Ball at the time that his influence over Johnson was in decline and he did not expect his advice to be accepted.
-Johnson ordered that the bombing be increased, against Bundy;s advice.
+Johnson ordered that the bombing be increased, against Bundy's advice.
 In July 1965, Bundy recruited a group of elder statesmen known as "the Wise Men" to occasionally advise the president,. whose unofficial leader was former Secretary of State Dean Acheson.
 The first meeting of the "Wise Men" did not go well: Johnson reportedly engaged in an extended bout of self-pity, complaining that he had only acted in Vietnam because he had to and that he was being unfairly criticized by the media and Congress; this bout was much to the disgust of the "Wise Men".
-However, the elder statemen expressed their approval of Johnson's Vietnam policy, and Bundy afterwards thanked Acheson, saying that Johnson now felt more confident that he was acting correctly.
+However, the elder statesmen expressed their approval of Johnson's Vietnam policy, and Bundy afterwards thanked Acheson, saying that Johnson now felt more confident that he was acting correctly.